EngrIBGIT/ibrahim_DS.github.io/README.md

 - Fluent in English
 - Excellent written and verbal communication
 - Effective in fast-paced and remote environments
-- Passionate about continuous learning in AI/ML
+- Passionate about continuous Development in AI/ML

 ---

-## 📎 References

-Available upon request.
+C/O Ibrahim Ismaila || [GitHub](https://github.com/EngrIBGIT) 2024